livaage/hep-ml-templates/README.md

 mlpipe install-local --target-dir ./xgb-project pipeline-xgb
 ```

+---

-### Demo data and metrics
+### Demo Data & Evaluation

-- Demo CSVs like `demo_tabular.csv`, `HIGGS_100k.csv`, and `graph_nodes_demo.csv` are included under `data/`.
+The framework includes several demo datasets for immediate experimentation:

+- **`demo_tabular.csv`** - Small synthetic tabular dataset for quick testing and tutorials
+- **`HIGGS_100k.csv`** - Sample from the HIGGS UCI dataset (100k events) for realistic HEP benchmarking
+- **`graph_nodes_demo.csv`** - Graph-structured data for testing GNN pipelines

+**Evaluation Approach:**
-- Example runs compute metrics on held-out test splits where applicable.
-We’ve removed fixed accuracy numbers from the README to avoid misleading expectations; results vary by environment and seed.
+- All pipeline examples compute metrics on proper held-out test splits using stratified sampling
+- Results are reproducible when using the same random seed (default: 42)
+- Use `mlpipe run` to see actual performance on your system

 ---